-In the nudged historical simulation maximum daytime temperatures (TXx) exceeding 40° C are simulated for parts of the Central North American (CNA) and WNA regions and east of the Caspian Sea.
-The fraction of the AgPop region affected by TXx > 40° C is 9% (Fig. 4a).
-In the natural scenario only 7% of the AgPop region is affected by such high temperatures.
-On the other hand, the warming scenarios show a strong intensification of the magnitude and extent of the event.
-In the warming20 scenario the fraction of the AgPop region experiencing > 40° C temperatures increases to 13% of the total area and more than one third (34%) is affected in the warming40 scenario.
-At 4° C global warming the model predicts that most of the United States will experience temperatures above > 40° C given the 2018 circulation pattern (Fig. 4a).
-For much of CNA anomalies with respect to 1981-2010 exceed 10° C (Fig. 4b).
-Large areas of CEU and NEU experience temperatures around 38° C and higher, which corresponds to more than 10° C above climatology for Scandinavia.
+In the nudged historical simulation maximum daytime temperatures (TXx) exceeding 40° C are simulated for parts of the Central North American (CNA) region and for a few locations in northern France, Belgium and the Netherlands.
+The fraction

+- 185 of the AgPop region affected by $TXx > 40^{\circ}C$ is 20%.
+In the natural scenario mean TX anomalies exceed 7.5°C virtually nowhere (except for five grid cells) in the entire Northern Hemisphere north of 25°N (Fig. 4).
+TXx during 13 to 27 July does not exceed 40°C for the European regions and only 12% of the AgPop region is affected by such high temperatures.
+Although the circulation pattern induces anomalous temperatures in the same regions as in the historical case, very extreme temperatures > 40°C are confined to areas that climatologically have higher likelihood to experience hot temperatures such as northern - 190 Africa.
+On the other hand, the warming scenarios show an extreme intensification of the magnitude and extent of the event.
+In the warming20 scenario the fraction of the AgPop region experiencing > 40°C temperatures increases to nearly one third of the total area and it almost doubles to 61% for the warming40 scenario.
+At 4°C global warming the model predicts that most of the United States will experience temperatures above > 40°C given the 2018 circulation pattern (Fig. 4).
+For much of CNA anomalies with respect to 1981-2010 exceed 10°C. Large areas of CEU and NEU experience temperatures around 38°C and higher which correspondent to more than 10°C above elimetal experience.